Clarifying Menopause

 Women are amazing beings.
 We navigate our lives through changing, often raging cycles of hormones.
 We progress from the onset of menstruation, to perhaps including a journey of motherhood, and then to a finale of menopause.
 Each one of these stages is a continuum with ongoing changes, some with obvious starts and stops.
 These changes are often described as “symptoms” and are so common that many women feel that they just need to ‘power through’ it without knowing that there are resources to help available.

-Women who are experiencing menopausal changes have access to many healthcare providers and resources which can provide knowledge and tools allow women to take charge, leading to Your Path to Improved Health.
+Women who are experiencing menopausal changes have access to many healthcare providers and resources which can provide knowledge and tools to allow women to take charge, leading to Your Path to Improved Health.
 Physiotherapy plays a key role in managing many changes of menopause, however; women need to recognize that there are many other resources where evidence shows positive results for women during this period of their lives.

 Common Changes in Menopause